19hours/sg-statutes/Acts/Income Tax Act.md

 (i) a deduction in respect of any such contribution by an employer in respect of an employee for any period —

-(A) commencing on or after 1st July 1993 and before 1st July 1994 shall not exceed 181/
+(A) commencing on or after 1st September 2010 shall not exceed 15%;

-2

-%;

-(B) commencing on or after 1st July 1994 and before 1st January 1999 shall not exceed 20%;
+(B) commencing on or after 1st March 2011 shall not exceed 15½%;

-(C) commencing on or after 1st January 1999 and before 1st April 2000 shall not exceed 10%;
+(C) commencing on or after 1st September 2011 shall not exceed 16%;

-(D) commencing on or after 1st April 2000 and before 1st January 2001 shall not exceed 12%;
+(D) commencing on or after 1st January 2015 shall not exceed 17%,

-(E) commencing on or after 1st January 2001 shall not exceed 16%;

-(F) commencing on or after 1st October 2003 shall not exceed 13%;

-(G) commencing on or after 1st July 2007 shall not exceed 141/

-2

-%;

-(H) commencing on or after 1st September 2010 shall not exceed 15%;

-(I) commencing on or after 1st March 2011 shall not exceed 151/

-2

-%;

-(J) commencing on or after 1st September 2011 shall not exceed 16%,

 of the remuneration paid by the employer to the employee for that period, and “remuneration” in this proviso means that part of an employee’s emoluments by reference to which his employer’s contributions are calculated;

+[Act 37 of 2014 wef 27/11/2014]

 (ii) where any such fund or society is first established and a special contribution is made thereto by the employer whereby persons in his employment whose employment commenced prior to the establishment of the fund or society may qualify for the benefits thereunder in respect of such prior employment, the Comptroller may, when approving the fund or society, authorise such deductions in respect of that special contribution as he thinks fit;